squdgy/dailyfantasystatstool/README.md

 # README for dailyfantasystatstool
-This is an interactive tool to help when picking players to use for daily fantasy sports lineups on web sites such as DraftKings, FanDuel, DraftStreet, DailyJoust etc.
+This is an interactive tool to help when picking players to use for daily fantasy sports lineups on web sites such as DraftKings, FanDuel, DraftStreet, DraftDay etc.

-Currently, it supports DraftKings, FanDuel, and DailyJoust.
+Currently, it supports DraftKings, FanDuel, and DraftDay.

 It is primarily a JavaScript application, using Sencha Ext JS 4.x and their MVC framework.
 This application is dependent on a backend web service, which is coded and hosted elsewhere,